dimitarg/MitkOS/playbooks/virtual-new-install.md

 # Description

-This lays out manual steps to install a new MitkOS system on virt-manager, and version it in the MitkOS repo.
+This lays out manual steps we performed to install a new MitkOS system on virt-manager from scratch, and version it in the MitkOS repo.

 # Prerequisites